ln-komandur/IP-Cameras/README.md

 ## Securing the router
-1. Try to set a common SSID for 2.4GHz and 5GHz so that devices can select them automatically
+1. Avoid setting a common SSID for 2.4GHz and 5GHz so that devices can select them automatically.
+Devices may then pick the slower but stronger 2.4GHz band all the time instead of the less stronger but faster 5GHz band
 2. Hide the SSID to which IP Cameras connect
 3. Whitelist the
     1. Wifi mac address of each IP Camera